Anemone quinquefolia aka Wood Anemone

 Wood Anemone, Windflower

-How to care for Wood Anemone
+How difficult is it to take care of Wood Anemone

 With its straightforward care requirements, Wood Anemone is a hassle-free plant that anyone can enjoy.